Group Residency Programme Orkney

 What’s the focus of the residency?

-It centres on themes like environment, landscape, archaeology, and interdisciplinary collaboration.
+It centres on themes like environment, landscape, archaeology, and interdisciplinary ways of working.
 See specific website pages.

 -